williamparry/codespace-cms/README.md

 - Easy-to-make components with HTML + server-side JS and client-side JS
 - In-place editing, giving you control as to what you'll allow an editor to touch

-There is basic auth enabled out-the-box, but you should consider your own auth system.
+There is basic auth enabled out-the-box, but you should use a codespace.

 ### Does not have